TrackableEntities/TrackableEntities.Core.Sample/README.md

 > **Note**: If you haven't done so already, create a Visual Studio solution either prior to or while adding a class library project.

-- Add a .NET 4.6.1 Class Library project called _NetCoreSample.Entities.Generated_.
+- Add a .NET 4.8 Class Library project called _NetCoreSample.Entities.Generated_.
     + Open project prpoperties and remove ".Generated" from the default namespace.
 - Add a **Data Connection** in Visual Studio pointing to the NorthwindSlim database on (localdb)\MsSqlLocalDb.
 - Install NuGet packages:
     + EntityFramework
-    + Install TrackableEntities.Common.Core -Pre
+    + Install TrackableEntities.Common.Core
     + TrackableEntities.CodeTemplates.Service.Net45
     > **Note**: Ignore the compiling transformation error.
 - Edit EntityType.cs.t4 file in the CodeTemplates/EFModelFromDatabase folder.